FelipeKatao/Py.Html/README.md

 Thing if your use Py.Html for create news tags use the Python code, for edit  this tags be use editing Html code.

 ### Envirioment and path
-The envirioment your can  create variables to save and user in future in yours news functions, for use efficient u
+The envirioment your can  create variables to save and user in future in yours news functions, for use efficient use for envirioment you can use class **SearchData()**, the function is for save and analitic your code Html and content, in this moment we create envirioment